 In addition to the Technology Specialists at all 19 local FDLRS Centers, FDLRS includes 5 Regional Technology Specialists, 5 Regional Assistive Technology Specialists, a statewide assistive technology loan library (TSLL), statewide services for students who are deaf & hard of hearing (RMTC), and statewide services for students who are blind or visually impaired (FIMC).

-Your FDLRS Tech project exists to provide support in the following areas:
+FDLRS Tech Personnel provide support in the following areas:

 - Promote local awareness of assistive and adaptive technologies, including testing accommodations;